 Antique Getaway Car

-Forget "out with the old."
-Make your exit in style with a vintage getaway car!
-Riding off into the sunset as newlyweds has never looked cooler (and makes for a perfect photo-op).
+Make your exit in style with a vintage getaway car.
+Riding off into the sunset as newlyweds has never looked cooler.
+Plus, it makes for the perfect photo op!

 Vintage Photo Booth

 Put a unique spin on the photo booth trend with an old-timey inspired camera that still produces digital prints.
 Or, go full vintage with an actual film camera.
 Just keep in mind these photos will take longer to develop.